AFastHorse/test_2020/readme.txt

 Creating a new branch is quick AND simple.
 Creating a new branch is quick AND simple.
 Switched to a new branch 'dev'
+Switched to a new branch 'dev' second day.